Bryan Reynolds Player Props: Pirates vs. Cardinals

-Bryan Reynolds -- 0-for-1 in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Jake Woodford on the hill, on April 14 at 8:15 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (hitting .324 in his past 10 games, with two doubles, a triple, two home runs, a walk and 10 RBI), battle starting pitcher Steven Matz and the St. Louis Cardinals at Busch Stadium, Saturday at 2:15 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Cardinals.
+He had a one-hit performance in his most recent game (1-for-4) against the Cardinals.

 Bryan Reynolds Game Info & Props vs. the Cardinals